Mrs Louise Tempest, Faculty Leader

 The principal aim of these courses is to develop the ability to use the language for practical communication.

-The four skills of listening, reading, speaking and writing are given equal emphasis in teaching and learning, although speaking and writing carry slightly more weight in the examination.
+The four skills of listening, reading, speaking and writing are given equal emphasis in teaching and learning.
 Students will be assessed in all four skills:

 Students should provide their own pocket bilingual dictionary to use in lessons and writing assessments.
 They will also be given the opportunity to purchase GCSE Revision Guides at a discounted price.